Phosphatidylethanolamine and Related Lipids

 Plants: In the seeds of higher plants, a deficiency of phosphorylethanolamine cytidylyltransferase, a rate-limiting enzyme in the biosynthesis of phosphatidylethanolamine, has profound effects upon the viability and maturation of embryos.

-Lysophosphatidylethanolamine (LPE), with one mole of fatty acid per mole of lipid, is found in trace amounts only in animal tissues, other than plasma (10 to 50µM, or 1% of total serum phospholipids).
+Lysophosphatidylethanolamine (LPE), with one mole of fatty acid per mole of lipid, is found in trace amounts only in animal tissues, other than plasma (10 to 50µM, or ~1% of total serum phospholipids).
 It is formed by hydrolysis of phosphatidylethanolamine by the enzyme phospholipase A2, as part of a de-acylation/re-acylation cycle that controls its overall molecular species composition as discussed above.
 A membrane-bound O-acyltransferase (MBOAT2) specific for LPE (and lysophosphatidic acid) has been characterized with a preference for oleoyl-CoA as substrate.
 There are reports of the involvement of LPE in cellular functions, such as differentiation and migration of certain neuronal cells, but also of various cancer cells.
+For example, oleoyl-LPE in brain stimulates neurite outgrowth and protects against glutamate toxicity.

 Lysophospholipids and especially lysophosphatidylethanolamines are produced in the envelope membranes of bacteria by many different endogenous and exogenous factors and must be transported back into the bacterial cell by flippases for conversion back to the diacyl forms by the action of a peripheral enzyme, acyl-ACP synthetase/LPL acyltransferase.
 Lysophosphatidylethanolamines produced by certain bacteria act synergistically with sulfonolipid rosette-inducing factors (RIFs) to maximize the activity of the latter to induce choanoflagellates to move from a unicellular to a multicellular state.